 Only two candidates can be nominated by one department.
 Students who were graduate teaching assistants during the past academic year as well as current M.A. and Ph.D. students are eligible.
 Graduate teaching assistants at colleges and universities in the CSCA region are eligible.
 In addition, graduate teaching assistants advised by faculty outside of the CSCA region are also eligible, but they, their nominating faculty, or department should be CSCA members.
 Cooper Award recipients are expected to become members of CSCA and attend the conference to receive the award.
 The recipients of the Cooper Award are recognized at the Hall of Fame Awards Luncheon and Business Meeting.

-The materials must be received by February 1, 2014.
+All materials must be received by February 1, 2015.
 When the materials are received, you will receive a confirmation email indicating that your submission is under review.
 Please submit all application materials in a single PDF to:

 Cooper Award Committee Chair